danrusei/danube-go/README.md

 right after the `package danube;`

-Make sure you have installed the protoc gen for Go:
+In order to generate the Go code you need the following packages installed:

 ```bash
 go install google.golang.org/protobuf/cmd/protoc-gen-go@latest